-A winner of multiple Emmy Awards for technical achievement, the Virtual Yellow 1st & Ten® line system employs Sportvision's patented video overlay technology to create the illusion that a yellow first-down line is actually painted on the field, even allowing players to cross over and stand on it as if it is real.
-Invented by Sportvision and first introduced in 1998, 1st & Ten® allows viewers to see the required distance the offense needs to earn a first down for each play, making it an integral viewing component and powerful marketing vehicle within the broadcast.
+A winner of multiple Emmy Awards for technical achievement, the Virtual Yellow 1st & Ten® line system employs SMT's patented video overlay technology to create the illusion that a yellow first-down line is actually painted on the field, even allowing players to cross over and stand on it as if it is real.
+Invented by Sportvision, now a part of SMT, and first introduced in 1998, 1st & Ten® allows viewers to see the required distance the offense needs to earn a first down for each play, making it an integral viewing component and powerful marketing vehicle within the broadcast.

 The 1st & Ten® line has become a must-have element of every football telecast as it continually receives high approval ratings from the audience and many on-air mentions from the play-by-play commentators.
 In the 2003 NFL season, Sportvision unveiled the first system capable of inserting the 1st & Ten® line in video from the popular Skycam, the mobile camera that provides aerial coverage from directly over the field of play, so all replays can have the iconic Yellow line displayed.